rockman4417/311_wk6_day2_authentication/README.md

 Ok so we now have protected routes and some users can access them if they have the appropriate token but where do they get that token from?
 We need to create a workflow that sends back a token when a user logs in.
 We need to do that by calling an Auth0 endpoint during the login endpoint.

-Find the "login" function in `controllers/auth.js`.
+Find the "login" function in [controllers/auth.js](./controllers/auth.js).
 You'll see that the call the the Auth0 endpoint is mostly complete but we still need to do a few things.

 1. Set the default directory on your Auth0 account to "Username-Password-Authentication".
 You can do this by clicking on your profile icon in the top right corner of your dashboard and selecting "Settings".
 On the settings page scroll down to "API Authorization Settings" -> "Default Directory".

 2. There are two other environment variables we need to set in our `.env` file.
 They are "AUTH0_CLIENT_ID" and "AUTH0_CLIENT_SECRET".
 You can find this information in the same place we copied the test bearer token from.
 In the first box find the "client_id" and "client_secret" keys.
-Add them to your `.env` file.
+Again, if you haven't already, ddd them to your `.env` file.
 The complete file should now look like this:

 ```yaml
 AUTH0_IDENTITY=my-express-app